isabella232/document-services.en/help/usecases/signapi.md

 * ACTIVE — to immediately host the Web Form

-The information on the form’s participants also needs to be defined.
+The information on the form’s participants must also be defined.
 The `memberInfos` property contains data on the participants, such as email.
 Currently, this set does not support more than one member.
 But, since the email of the Web Form signer is unknown at the time of Web Form creation, the email should be left empty, like in the following example.
 The `role` property defines the role assumed by the members in `memberInfos` (such as the SIGNER and APPROVER).

 ```
   POST /api/rest/v6/widgets HTTP/1.1